 By illustrating why the disciplines are important, showing how each one will help you grow in godliness, and offering practical suggestions for cultivating them on a long-term basis, Spiritual Disciplines for the Christian Life will provide you with a refreshing opportunity to embrace life’s greatest pursuit—the pursuit of holiness—through a lifelong delight in the disciplines.

-Currently being used by our Wednesday night adults’ prayer and Bible study group, The Master Plan of Evangelism is an excellent resource not only for proclaiming the gospel but also for discipleship in general.
-While our Wednesday night study will end before summer, we recommend everyone read this book on your own.
+Used in the past by our Wednesday night adults’ Bible study fellowship, The Master Plan of Evangelism is an excellent resource not only for proclaiming the gospel but also for discipleship in general.
+We recommend everyone read this book.

 For more than forty years this classic study has challenged and instructed more than 1.5 million readers in reaching the world for Christ.
 With a foreword by Billy Graham and now repackaged for a new generation of readers, The Master Plan of Evangelism will show every Christian how to minister to the people God brings into their lives.
 Instead of drawing on the latest popular fad or the newest selling technique, Robert E. Coleman looks to the Bible to find the answer to the question, What was Christ’s strategy for evangelism?
 Through a thorough examination of the gospel accounts, Coleman points out unchanging, simple, yet profound biblical principles of how to emulate Christ to others.

-If you are interested in purchasing this book, you can let us know and/or click on the picture of the book.
-We can likely get you a discounted rate if you are interested, though, and still have a few copies available for purchase ($5) at our church facility.
+If you are interested in purchasing this book, you click on the picture of the book.
+We still have a few copies available for purchase ($5) at our church facility.

 Could the gospel be lost in evangelical churches?
 In this book, Greear shows how moralism and legalism have often eclipsed the gospel, even in conservative churches.
 Gospel cuts through the superficiality of religion and reacquaints you with the revolutionary truth of God’s gracious acceptance of us in Christ.
 The gospel is the power of God, and the only true source of joy, freedom, radical generosity, and audacious faith.
 The gospel produces in us what religion never could: a heart that desires God.